10 Top Google ranking factors in 2025

 Google Ranking Factors 2023

-With the hype around ChatGPT and the recently-released Google’s Apprentice Bard, the chances are that you are worried about your SEO projects and clients.
+With the hype around Generative Engine Optimization (GEO), users switching to AI tools like ChatGPT and Perplexity AI, you’re likely worried about your SEO projects and clients.

 With all these changes, you might be thinking: